BeanstalkFarms/Beanstalk/readme.md

 ### Overview
 There are a couple of steps that must be done before we can fork mainnet and upgrade Bips/test Bip upgrades
 1. include the following code in the networks section of the hardhat.config.js, where ALCHEMY_URL is your mainnet url.
 We recommend using Alchemy for this.
-BlockNumber we recommend to be one that is close to the current block number but not too close.
+The blockNumber is optional, but we recommend to be one that is close to the current block number but not too close.
     ```
     forking: {
-        url: ALCHEMY_URL,
+        url: <RPC_URL>,
-        blockNumber: 14161000
+        blockNumber: <BLOCK_NUMBER>
       },
     ```
     ```